 Deploying ToolJet on Amazon EC2

-You should setup a PostgreSQL database manually to be used by the ToolJet server.
+You should setup a PostgreSQL database manually to be used by ToolJet.
+We recommend using an RDS PostgreSQL database.
+You can find the system requirements here.

 You can effortlessly deploy Amazon Elastic Compute Cloud Service (EC2) by utilizing a CloudFormation template.
 This template will deploy all the services required to run ToolJet on AWS EC2 instances.